When doing a 1031 exchange, the tax benefits can be substantial, but there are fees and costs to consider.

 - Homeowners association fees

 Also consider that anything paid for out of the exchange funds that is considered a cost of obtaining a new loan is a non-exchange cost, and subject to tax liability.
-The direct costs of acquiring the property, however, does not generate a taxable event.
+The direct costs of acquiring the property, however, do not generate a taxable event.

 Another way to look at it is to think of the transaction as an all-cash transaction.
-Anything that would not be included in an all-cash scenario, including loan acquisition fees, are subject to taxes if paid with the proceeds from the exchange.
+Anything that would not be included in an all-cash scenario, including loan acquisition fees, is subject to taxes if paid with the proceeds from the exchange.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.
 Costs associated with the transaction may impact investor’s returns and may outweigh the tax benefits.
 An unfavorable tax ruling may cancel deferral of capital gains and result in immediate tax liabilities.